Skip to content

 Minimal Viable Plugin (MVP) Topology

 Built upon a declarative fluent builder pattern, all capability orchestration must adhere to an inline, brace-free chaining invocation convention.
-Reference the core file src/manifest.ts within the jshook_plugin_template repository:
+Reference manifest.ts within the jshook_plugin_template repository:

 ts